OrfeasLitos/advising-sessions/log.md

 and preimage, known to the recipient until the moment the payment is sent).

 Lastly, he pointed out that in the current formulation, no information is leaked to the Adversary.
 I will have to make an informed decision on what exactly to leak to it.
+Prof.
+Kiayias suggested that I use [A Framework for the Sound Specification of Cryptographic Tasks](https://eprint.iacr.org/2008/132.pdf) to approach more methodologically this issue.

 ## 14/6/2018